 The development of complex software requires programmers to implement operations over a variety of recursively defined data structures.
 While the design and modeling of interesting data structures can be difficult, complex data leads to more complex operations.
-A typical side-effect of complex data structures is an increase in so-called boilerplate code that deals with data structure access and navigation.
-Boilerplate code makes programs tedious to develop, prone to errors, and difficult to maintain, and entangles important functionality, resulting in a loss of software clarity.
+A typical side-effect of complex data structures is an increase in so-called boilerplate code (c.f., listings 1.2 and 1.2) that deals with data structure access and navigation.
+Boilerplate code makes programs tedious to develop, prone to errors, and difficult to maintain, and entangles and scatters important functionality, resulting in a loss of software clarity.

-In object-oriented methodology this separation of interesting code is obvious (and extreme), since functions (i.e., methods) are grouped by class.
-Abstract classes can be viewed as types, with concrete subclass akin to value constructors.1 Each class contains all of its related methods, though common cases can be moved up to a common superclass.
+In object-oriented methodology the scattering of interesting code is obvious (and extreme), since functions (i.e., methods) are grouped by class.
+Abstract classes can be viewed as types, with concrete subclasses akin to value constructors.1 Each class contains all of its related methods, though common cases can be moved up to a common superclass.

-In functional languages the separation of functionality is a bit more subtle.
-Since each function handles a single type, it usually contains all cases value constructors of a datatype.
-When implementing a single operation over small, self recursive datatypes, a single function will suffice.
-Complex data structures are, however, made up of multiple typically mutual recursive types.
-With each type requiring a separate function our initial cohesion is lost.
+In functional languages the scattering of functionality is a bit more subtle.
+Since each function handles a single type, it usually contains cases for all value constructors of a datatype.
+When implementing a single operation over small, self-recursive datatypes, a single function will suffice.
+Complex data structures are, however, typically made up of multiple mutuallyrecursive types.
+Since each type requires a separate function, our initial cohesion is lost.